NAVIGATION: Medical Students | Physician Salaries | USMLE | MCAT | Nursing Jobs | CME Online | Medical PDA Software | Student Loans

 Some travel nursing jobs are meant to span just a short period where a full-time nurse has left and a replacement has not yet been found.
 However, a lot of hospitals will try to recruit a traveling nurse into a full-time position if they are happy with performance.

-This puts the traveling nurse in the driver's seat - you get a guaranteed short term position, with a good likelyhood that you can turn it into a long-term position if you are happy with the position.
+This puts the traveling nurse in the driver’s seat – you get a guaranteed short term position, with a good likelihood that you can turn it into a long-term position if you are happy with the position.

 Nursing salaries, like physician salaries, vary by experience, location and speciality.
 Travel nursing usually pays $24-$35 per hour, with an additional housing subsidy.
 Pay is higher in regions of the country with the highest cost-of-living: New York, San Francisco, Chicago, and other major metropolitan areas.
 California Nursing Jobs are in high demand because of the location, and it turns out that there are many open travel nursing positions in the sate.